HelloWorldGTBIT/HelloWorldWebsite/README.md

 Please make sure not to forget the comments as it provides other contributors to understand the code properly.

 ### In JavaScript and Python:
-The same rule apply to these also.
+The same rule applies to these also.
 Commenting after each function and describing what the function does and leave 2 spaces after each function after defining.

 #### For Example-
 In Js: